Skip to content

 Tips

 • Avoid apps that require you to upload PDFs to a server — they're slower and worse for privacy.
+For a student handling transcripts and financial aid forms, that matters.

 Try it on your phone